 Inspectors help find major problems, but great realtors will look for obvious issues which can build better relationships with clients and help increase referrals.

-Because HVAC is one of the biggest expenses inside of a home, it’s a great area to be knowledgeable to help your buyers or sellers position themselves to make good, proactive decisions.
+Since HVAC is one of the biggest expenses inside of a home, it’s a great area to be knowledable to help your buyers or sellers position themselves to make a good proactive decisions.

 If your client is a buyer, perhaps the biggest impact area related to HVAC is the age of the system.